tam-ng0905/pdm-assignment/README.md

 ## Installation
 1. `cd client-app` and `npm run build`
 2. `cd backend/API` and `dotnet watch run`
+3. Once you run the backend, it will generate feed the database with 1,000,000 random books and 10,000 random authors data from the `backend/Persistence/Seed.cs`
-3. Open the browser to `http://localhost:5000/`
+4. Open the browser to `http://localhost:5000/`
-4. Use one of the credential above to log in (I don't have the log out component so the only way is to delete the `jwt` key in the `localStorage` and reload the page)
+5. Use one of the credential above to log in (I don't have the log out component so the only way is to delete the `jwt` key in the `localStorage` and reload the page)

 ## Report